Contact Us

 Beginning January 1, 2022, all Class A and B products will require a Market Authorization (MA) License.
 Class A and B devices will undergo a quick administrative review by the Health Department of the province where the Registration Holder is located.
 The registration number will be issued immediately and significantly reduces the review time for Class B devices from 60 days.

-The application current application requirements consist of administrative documents only (no technical file).
-Documentation for all Class devices may be submitted in Vietnamese or English until January 1, 2024 (updated in September 2022).
+The current application requirements consist of administrative documents only (no technical file).
+Documentation for all Class devices may be submitted in Vietnamese or English until at least January 1, 2025 (updated in March 2023).
 Some documents like the IFU and Technical Summary will need to be in Vietnamese while others like the Letter of Authorization will need to be Legalized.
+Eventually, manufacturers will need to submit their application in the Common Submission Dossier Template (CSDT) format.

 MA Licenses do not expire under the new Decree.